-- (1) There shall be established a district police committee in each district. - (2) The functions of a district police committee are - (a) to advise the police council on appointments, promotions and other personnel matters; - (b) any other duties assigned to it by the police council. - (3) A district police committee shall be composed of - (a) the district police commander as its chairperson; and - (b) the following members - (i) the district special branch officer; - (ii) the district criminal investigation department officer; - (iii) the officer in charge of prosecutions in the district; - (iv) the district police commander in charge of the local administration police; - (v) three noncommissioned officers appointed by the regional police commander; and - (c) a staff officer of the district who shall act as secretary to the district police committee.
+- (1) There shall be established a district police committee in each district. - (2) The functions of a district police committee are - (a) to advise the police council on appointments, promotions and other personnel matters; - (b) any other duties assigned to it by the police council. - (3) A district police committee shall be composed of - (a) the district police commander as its chairperson; and - (b) the following members - (i) the district special branch officer; - (ii) the district criminal investigation department officer; - (iii) the officer in charge of prosecutions in the district; - (iv) the officer in charge of the local administration police; [subparagraph (iv) substituted by section 10(a) of Act 16 of 2006] - (v) three noncommissioned officers appointed by the regional police commander; and - (vi) any other co-opted member.